-- 7. CommerceConnect Orientation: This training is designed to provide a functional review of CommerceConnect services and the MBC requirements.
-The training will be conducted at the onset of the MBC award and possible follow-up training sessions. - 8.
+- 7. CommerceConnect Orientation: This training is designed to provide a functional review of CommerceConnect services and the MBDA Business Center requirements.
+The training will be conducted at the onset of the project award and possible follow-up training sessions. - 8.
 NEC Collaboration: This session, held once in the first program year, is designed to foster the flow of communication and leveraging of resources and talent within the MBDA network.
 The cultivation of this collaborative environment is anticipated to expand the Agency's ability to deliver seamless and relevant services to benefit MBEs across the nation. - 9.
-Quarterly "Town Hall" Teleconference: MBDA will conduct quarterly Town Hall Teleconferences with all funded centers to provide updates on upcoming events and trainings, system enhancements, policy developments, and to offer a forum for MBC questions and feedback. - 10.
+Quarterly "Town Hall" Teleconference: MBDA will conduct quarterly Town Hall Teleconferences with all funded centers to provide updates on upcoming events and trainings, system enhancements, policy developments, and to offer a forum for MBDA Business Center questions and feedback. - 10.
 MBDA National Conference: This training is designed to review key Agency initiatives among all of its funded projects and MBDA staff.
 Specialized programmatic training is also offered at this event.
-The MBC attendees shall be required to attend a formal meeting and/or training session conducted by the MBDA Office of Business Development.
+The MBDA Business Center attendees shall be required to attend a formal meeting and/or training session conducted by the MBDA Office of Business Development.
 The National Conference is held once a year, depending on the availability of funds.
 The location of this event varies.
-However, the MBC should anticipate travel related costs to this activity.
+However, the MBDA Business Center should anticipate travel related costs to this activity.
 This session is normally a 3-day event. - 11.
 Regional Event: This is an annual business development and/or regional conference conducted in each NEC region.
-The MBC should anticipate travel related costs to this activity in its respective MBDA region.
-This event is normally a 1-2 day event. - 12.
+The MBDA Business Center should anticipate travel costs related to this activity in its respective MBDA region.
+This event is normally a 1 or 2-day event. - 12.
 MED Week National Enterprise Center (NEC): This is an annual program conducted in Washington, D.C.
 This program is the culmination of all MED Week celebrations.
-This event focuses on identifying new opportunities into marketplaces, business networking, key research, distribution of materials and reports for and about MBEs.
+The event focuses on identifying new opportunities into marketplaces, business networking, key research, distribution of materials and reports for and about MBEs.
 MED Week also hosts a celebratory event and awards recognition of MBE clients that have made significant economic impact on a national level.
-The MBC attendees shall be required to attend a formal meeting and/or training session conducted by the MBDA Office of Minority Entrepreneurship and Trade.
+The MBDA Business Center attendees shall be required to attend a formal meeting and/or training session conducted by the MBDA Office of Minority Entrepreneurship and Trade.
 This event is held once a year, depending on the availability of funds.
-The MBC should anticipate travel related costs to this activity.
-This session is normally 1-3 day event.
+The MBDA Business Center should anticipate travel related costs to this activity.
+This session is normally 1 to 3-day event.

 13. Coaching Program: This program is designed to enhance skills in business training, counseling, financing, and procurement opportunities.
-This training is designed for staff providing consulting services to clients.
+This training is designed for the staff that provides consulting services to clients.
 MBDA anticipates this training will be conducted in multiple sessions throughout the first funding period.
-Training will be conducted at the MBC or by teleconference.
+Training will be conducted at the MBDA Business Center or by teleconference.
 MBDA may conduct training in the second and possibly in the third year of operation based on availability of funding.

-Appendix F Sample Service Innovation Concepts
+Appendix F Sample Service Innovation Concepts\

-THE MBC ANGEL FUND STRATEGY
+THE MBDA BUSINESS CENTER ANGEL FUND STRATEGY

-This concept focuses on organizing various angel investors with the primary objective being to support minority businesses with mezzanine and second round financing.
+This concept focuses on organizing various angel investors with the primary objective of supporting minority businesses with mezzanine and second round financing.

-THE MBC CAPACITY BUILDING INSTITUTE
+THE MBDA BUSINESS CENTER CAPACITY BUILDING INSTITUTE